eilw/pland/README.md

 - add a edit button for each item - DONE
 - Add tests that were deleted for make a quote - DONE
 - Add tests & validations to order and the item - DONE
   - Delete all child instances of parent instances (e.g. users / orders, etc) - DONE
-  - All items must have one of the options selected, including volume
+  - All items must have one of the options selected, including volume- DONE
-    - DONE
   - volume must be a minimum of 1000kg?
 DONE
   - user must be logged in to see the various orders / quotes - DONE
 - add validation for minimum volume of 1000kg - DONE
 - add total volume to order - DONE
 - add comment field to order - DONE
 - add thanks message for new quote - DONE
-- User can see the comment they have added, and can edit that specific
+- User can see the comment they have added, and can edit that specific - DONE
-  - DONE

-- add account functionality for Andrew
+- add account functionality for Andrew - DONE

+- add validations for sign-up: frontend & backend - Done
 - Update mailer to get to work
 - add in thanks message for new account
 - add validations to if order cannot be received